I am sure that none of y’all need an introduction to Kachava. If you are familiar with meal replacement shakes, then you’d be aware of it.

 Why Is Lean Body a Good Alternative to Kachava? how Does It Compare?

 Turns out, the taste isn’t the only thing about this shake that beats the competition, its ingredients are just as cool.
 It’s very much similar to Kachava; giving you whey proteins and whey peptides.
+This flavor here is also a pretty close match in taste goodness comparisons.

 It is also considerably low on sugar and sodium, as well as fat, which is a big plus for a healthy refill on your day.
 Besides, you don’t have any mono fructose, corn syrup solids, or hydrogenated oil to worry about.